Dr Giuseppe Tronci

 - Website: School of Design's webpage | LinkedIn | Googlescholar | ORCID

 I joined the University of Leeds, School of Dentistry in 2011 as a Research Fellow within the WELMEC Centre of Excellence in Medical Engineering.
-Working with colleagues in the Schools of Dentistry and Design, I developed a Hydrogel of Functionalised ateloCollagen (HyFaCol) for wound healing, which has recently been patented in the US (2018).
+Working with colleagues in the Schools of Dentistry and Design, I developed a Hydrogel of Functionalised ateloCollagen (HyFaCol) technology for advanced wound management, which has been patented in the US.
 In 2013, I was appointed as Senior Research Fellow at the University of Leeds Clothworkers' Centre for Textile Materials Innovation for Healthcare (CCTMIH, School of Design), developing protein-friendly fibre spinning approaches for integrated medical devices.
-While at CCTMIH, I spent a three-month ISSF academic fellowship at the University of Michigan Department of Chemical Engineering (US), working on new orthogonal photochemistries for skeletal repair.
+During this appointment, I secured a Wellcome Trust-ISSF award to support a three-month research visit at the University of Michigan Department of Chemical Engineering (US), working on new orthogonal photochemistries for skeletal repair.
 In 2016, I started my Lectureship in Healthcare Materials (CCTMIH, School of Design) with a joint appointment with Leeds School of Dentistry (since 2018).
 I am currently pursuing the translation of HyFaCol to human use, whilst focusing on new material-based concepts for oral care, bone regeneration and infection control.

 I gained my bachelor's (Laurea 2003) and master's (Laurea Magistrale 2005) degrees in Biomedical Engineering, both at Polytechnic University of Turin (IT).
-While at Turin, I carried out my master's degree final project at EPFL Powder Technology Laboratory (CH) via an Erasmus scholarship.
-In 2006, I embarked on a PhD programme at the Helmholtz-Zentrum Geesthacht Institute of Biomaterials Science (DE) and was awarded a doctorate in Materials in Life Sciences by the University of Potsdam (DE, 2010).
+As part of my master's degree program, I carried out my final dissertation project at EPFL Powder Technology Laboratory (CH) via an Erasmus scholarship.
+In 2006, I embarked on a PhD programme at the Helmholtz-Zentrum Geesthacht Institute of Biomaterials Science (DE), within a DFG-sponsored Collaborative Research Centre with the Charité Medical School in Berlin.
+I was awarded a doctorate in Materials in Life Sciences by the University of Potsdam (DE, 2010).
 Further to my PhD, I gained a PGCert in Professional Innovation Management from the University of Leeds Business School in 2014.

 My research profile lies at the interface of biomaterials science, macromolecular science, and textile technology.
 I have direct experience on the design of high-value bio-/polymer-based-materials with structure-induced functions and their manufacture into industry-compliant and clinically-relevant formats (e.g. fibres, coatings, hydrogels).
 I am an academic supervisor within the University of Leeds EPSRC Centre for Doctoral Training in Tissue Engineering and Regenerative Medicine (CDT TERM) and co-/supervise several PhD students.